austinsmorris/waterboy/README.md

-# dat-waterboi
+# waterboy

-A shared set of Gulp tasks for awesome, JavaScript applications
+> A shared set of Gulp tasks for awesome, JavaScript applications